-The final meeting of the thesis committee, the Thesis Defense, will consist of the presentation of the thesis data by the student and the defense of the thesis.
-The oral presentation of data (approximately 30 minutes) is open to anyone interested in the research.
-Committee members, as well as audience members can ask questions.
-In addition to committee members, an independent observer from another department will be present to ensure all appropriate procedures are being followed.
+Thesis Defense: The final meeting of the thesis committee will consist of the presentation of the thesis data by the student and the defense of the thesis.
+The oral presentation of data (approximately 20-30 minutes) is open to anyone interested in the research.
+Audience members can ask questions at the end of the presentation.
 The general audience will then be excused, so that the student and thesis committee can continue the defense in closed session.

-Final Submission
+Final Thesis Submission

 The UAH Library and the Graduate Studies web site have copies of guidelines for the structure of the thesis (see http://grad.uah.edu/thesismanual.php).
-These are detailed instructions; however, a brief summary is offered here.
-The thesis shall consist of several chapters (Introduction, Literature Review, Methods, Results, Discussion) whose sections are more detailed than those in reports submitted for publication.
-Although APA format is not used throughout the text, APA format should be followed for citing references and statistics.
-Appendices that contain relevant material (e.g., inventories, descriptions of scenarios, data) are typically included, but the thesis advisor should specify the content.
-The Dean of Graduate Studies must review final thesis submissions, and any necessary changes must be made in order to receive your Master's degree.
+The Members of the Committee, the Department Chair, and the Dean of the College must sign the document.
+The Dean of Graduate Studies must then review final thesis submissions, and any necessary changes must be made in order to receive your Master's degree.
 The final submission of the thesis is digital.